 Although past efforts have been made to obtain reports of flash floods from automated systems including U.S. Geological Survey stream gauges (Gourley et al. 2013), the only comprehensive national collection of reports of flash floods is contained within the NWS Storm Data publication (MacAloney 2016).
 Despite the fact that Storm Data reports are collected by professional meteorologists and hydrologists, any human-augmented reporting system is subject to variations in population density, diurnal cycles of human activity, and more mundane transcription or memory errors that affect the timing and location of reports (Barthold et al. 2015).
 Evidence of these issues has been found in assessments of FFG skill (Clark et al. 2014); at least one study has found that the distribution of Storm Data reports of flash floods is affected by the distribution of the human population (Marjerison et al. 2016) and similar issues have been noted for years in the reporting of other hazardous weather events (Frisbie 2006).
 Errors in timing or location can be accounted for by subtracting time from the start of the report, adding time to the end of the report, or increasing the effective size of the report (Gourley et al. 2012, Clark et al. 2014).

 In the present study, Storm Data reports have been obtained for the period starting 1 October 2006 and ending 31 December 2015.
 From 1 October 2006 to 30 September 2007, the local Weather Forecast Offices (WFOs) that initially collect Storm Data reports had the option of delineating the location of the event via either a polygon (with up to 8 vertices) encompassing the event’s impacts or a single point designed to represent the center of the observed impacts.
-After 1 October 2007, all WFOs were required to adopt the polygon-based reporting methodology (Gourley et al. 2013). sixFigure 6 is a map of this entire event archive, which contains 33,072 flash floods.
+After 1 October 2007, all WFOs were required to adopt the polygon-based reporting methodology (Gourley et al. 2013).

+Each flash flood must be associated in space and time with a set of predictor variables.
+This is accomplished by first locating the GFS3 grid cell in which the report occurred (for the polygon reports, this is the centroid, and for the point reports, it is the report location).
+Figure 6 is a map of the frequency, over the entire archive of reports, with which events occurred in each GFS3 model grid cell.

+Because of the large size of the GFS3 grid cells, any additional expansion in the area of individual reports is probably unnecessary, but it is possible to envision remote scenarios in which a report is close enough to the edge of a GFS3 grid cell that a location error in the Storm Data publication could have an adverse effect upon the ML prediction process.
+A report is considered “active” for a particular GFS time if the start time of the report occurs within six hours after that GFS cycle begins.
+For example, consider a 0000 UTC GFS run and a Storm Data report that begins at 0300 UTC.
+The hypothetical report is counted as being active at 0000 UTC because 0300 UTC is only three hours after the start of this GFS cycle.
+If more than one report is valid in the same grid cell at the same time, only one of the reports is stored in the predictor matrix; the rest are neglected.
+If the Storm Data report lasts longer than six hours, it is considered “active” only for the first GFS cycle that transpires in the six hours prior to the beginning of the report.
+This is to ensure that – to the extent possible – the ML method is only considering pre-flash flood environments.